|Every time you are tempted to think of Gordon Brown as a left wing |

-Apart from the introduction of a few badly designed and inefficient bits of socialist looking window dressing to appease their core voters and the trade unions, New Labour were as neoliberal as Margaret Thatcher.
+Apart from the introduction of a few badly designed and inefficient bits of pseudo-socialist window dressing, to appease their core voters and the trade unions, New Labour were as neoliberal as Margaret Thatcher.

 The Labour party left behind their credentials as nation builders, ethical social reformers and the representatives of ordinary working people a generation ago.
-Nowadays when you vote Labour, you are not voting for socialism, for the left, for social reform or for workers' solidarity, you are simply voting on your preference for the colour red.
+Nowadays when you vote Labour, you are not voting for socialism, not for the left, not for social reform nor for workers' solidarity, you are simply voting on your preference for the colour red.

 Let me get this clear.
 If you vote Tory, Lib-Dem or Labour you are a de facto supporter of the bankrupt neoliberal economic orthodoxy.